-The first thing that i noticed as soon as i turned the key, it didn’t sound great.
+The first thing that I noticed as soon as I turned the key, it didn’t sound great.
 I was hoping for a nice throaty 5 cylinder growl, but all you get in this is a strangled sort of burble.
-On the plus side you could hear the whirr of the turbo at idle.
+On the plus side, you could hear the whirr of the turbo at idle.

 I dropped it into Drive, and set my sights on the road.
 It has a nice low-end punch, it roars away from a stop, but then runs out of puff quickly.
 Not much top end, but no real turbo lag to be seen.
 I’m guessing the turbo is small, and the intake/exhaust is restrictive.
-It would be very interesting to know what it’s like either intake and exhaust opened up.
+It would be very interesting to know what it’s like with the intake and exhaust opened up.

-The driving feel is great though, it sits on the road how i expect a Volvo would….
+The driving feel is great though, it sits on the road how I expect a Volvo would….
 Solid.
-The suspension eats up the rough roads without to much of an issue, and strikes an ok compromise between soft and sporty, not too sharp over bumps but not too soft that it rolls around on corners.
+The suspension eats up the rough roads without too much of an issue, and strikes an ok compromise between soft and sporty, not too sharp over bumps but not too soft that it rolls around on corners.
 It would be an enjoyable setup for long trips with some twisty roads thrown in.

 Steering didn’t have much feel, but you could at least feel it was connected to the tires and not completely vague.
 Weight was about right, not feather light, but didn’t take much effort to turn at low speeds.

-I didn’t really get much chance to see what the AWD system can do, but i didn’t get any signs of wheel spin or traction control when giving it a bootful, so it must be doing something.
+I didn’t really get much chance to see what the AWD system can do, but I didn’t get any signs of wheel spin or traction control when giving it a bootful, so it must be doing something.
 The AWD system is made by Haldex, much like the VW and small Audi systems.

 The auto was OK.
 I’m not a huge fan of traditional torque converter autos, and this one is about on par.
 Shifting although unintrusive, wasn’t seamless and smooth.
-When puttering around it seemed it pick the right gears at the right time, but didn’t really seem that interested when i gave it a stomp; it was slow to kick down and a bit lazy.
+When puttering around it seemed it pick the right gears at the right time, but didn’t really seem that interested when I gave it a stomp; it was slow to kick down and a bit lazy.
 The tiptronic was useless, lethargic and unexciting.
-Part of this could also be how others have test driven it, and its learnt to be average.
+Part of this could also be how others have test driven it, and it’s learnt to be average.
 Maybe an ECU reset would help.

 It didn’t wow me.
-It’s a shame as i like the car, but I think it’s a bit too sensible.
+It’s a shame as I like the car, but I think it’s a bit too sensible.
 Considering the engine is shared with the Focus ST, I was expecting a bit more from it.